SirFuzzWuzz/Starsector_mods/README.md

 # Starsector_mods
 Starsector modding

-ImmersiveSkills: Acquire skills by finding them as skill blueprints, experimental (experimental) (yes really).
+ImmersiveSkills: Acquire skills by finding them as skill blueprints.

 FuzzyPack: Medium ship and weapons pack with random ships and weapons I felt like making, very cool.